salsify/avromatic/README.md

   that is used to store, by full schema name, the generated models that are embedded within top-level models.
 By default a new `Avromatic::ModelRegistry` is created.
-* **preregister_models**: An optional array of models that are added to `nested_models` at the end of `Avromatic.configure` and during code reloading in Rails applications.
+* **preregister_models**: An optional array of models, or strings with class names for models, that are added to `nested_models` at the end of `Avromatic.configure` and during code reloading in Rails applications.
 This option is useful for defining models that will be extended when the load order is important.

 #### Using a Schema Registry/Messaging API